 Marriott Bonvoy American Express

 Previously know as the Starwood Preferred Guest from American Express, the card has now been rebranded to Marriott Bonvoy to lineup with the reward program’s new name.
 With the Marriott Bonvoy American Express, you earn 5 points per $1 spend at Marriott properties which is an incredible earn rate.
 The sign up bonus 50,000 points is good enough for 5 free nights at a category 4 property when you take advantage of their book 4, get the 5th-night free promotion.
 Also note that you can get a sign up bonus of 51,000 points when using my referral link, but you need to charge $3,000 to your card in the first three months of cardmembership.
 I also love how this card gives you an annual free night certificate that can be used for a room worth up to 35,000 points.

 KOHO credit card

-Okay, KOHO isn’t technically a credit card, but I still use it.
-With this card, you preload your funds which essentially makes it a prepaid card that uses the Visa network for transactions.
+With KOHO, you preload your funds which essentially makes it a prepaid card that uses the Visa network for transactions.
 It’s a handy card if you’re looking to manage your spending while earning cash-back rewards on your purchases.
 Now you’re probably wondering why I’m carrying a pre-paid card when I have so many credit cards, well it’s mainly because of the referrals.
-When you sign up for KOHO using my KOHO referral code CASHMONEY20, you and I will both get $20 when you activate your card.
+When you sign up for KOHO using my KOHO referral code CASHMONEY, you get an extra 1% in cash back and I get a $20 commission.
 Want to learn more about KOHO?
 Read my KOHO review now and find out how you can earn up to $60 for free.